Philadelphia Eagles vs. Detroit Lions NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Eagles stats and trends

-- Philadelphia has played seven games, with three wins against the spread.
+- In Philadelphia's seven games this year, it has three wins against the spread.

 - Philadelphia has gone over the point total in 42.9% of its opportunities this year (three times in seven games with a set point total).

-- When Philadelphia churns out more than 383.0 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Philadelphia totals more than 383.0 yards, the team is 1-1 against the spread and 1-1 overall.

 - This year, the Eagles have turned the ball over seven times, while the Lions have forced seven.